justinmahar/react-ig-embed/README.md

 This component includes a timer function that will check if the embed has succeeded.
 If not, it will reattempt the embed.

 The timer uses an exponential backoff, doubling the delay each time.
+The default initial delay is 1 second and max delay is 30 seconds.
+These are configurable via the `retryInitialDelay` and `retryBackoffMaxDelay` props.

 To determine if the embed has succeeded, the timer function checks to see if a div no longer exists in the DOM.
 This div has the class name `instagram-media-pre-embed` and a randomly generated `id` attribute (uuid string), which it uses to check for existence using `document.getElementById()`.
 This div will be replaced when the embed succeeds, so if the div still exists in the DOM, the embed likely failed and it will reattempt the embed.

+If you would like a more aggressive approach, you can specify both the `retryInitialDelay` and `retryBackoffMaxDelay` props to `1000` milliseconds.
+This will cause a retry every 1 second, effectively with no exponential backoff.

 You can disable this feature with the `retryDisabled` prop.